Product OS··11 min read

 The Competitive Landscape Is Moving

-Several platforms have built offerings in this space.
-Layerise and Brij focus on digital unboxing experiences and product engagement, with documentation as one component of a broader connected product layer.
-Registria focuses primarily on warranty registration and post-purchase CRM.
-The common thread is a recognition that physical products need a digital presence — and that presence needs to be connected to the actual unit, not just the product line.
+Several platforms have built offerings in this space, each approaching the problem from a different angle.
+Layerise and Brij focus on digital unboxing experiences and post-purchase product engagement, with documentation as one component of a broader connected product layer.
+Registria focuses primarily on warranty registration and post-purchase CRM, using QR and serial-linked touchpoints to extend the customer relationship.
+The shared premise across these approaches is that physical products require a digital presence — and that presence must be connected to the specific unit, not just the product line.

-Where these approaches converge is on the core insight: the QR code on your product is not decoration.
+Where these platforms converge is on a foundational insight: the QR code on a product is not decoration.
 It is an address.
-What matters is what that address resolves to, and whether that content is managed with the rigor the product's lifecycle requires.
+The compliance-relevant question is not whether you have a QR code but what that address resolves to — whether the content it delivers is version-controlled, serial-aware, and managed with the rigor that a product's regulatory lifecycle requires.
+Decoration doesn't satisfy the EU GPSR.
+A versioned, auditable document system does.

 Compliance Advantage as a Differentiator

-This matters in B2B channels in particular.
-Procurement teams evaluating suppliers increasingly consider regulatory compliance posture as a vendor selection criterion.
-A manufacturer who can show a fully versioned, digital-first documentation system is managing risk in a way that a competitor relying on printed manuals is not.
+This advantage is most tangible in B2B channels, where procurement teams evaluating suppliers increasingly treat regulatory compliance posture as a vendor selection criterion.
+A manufacturer who can present a fully versioned digital documentation system is managing risk in a quantifiably different way than one relying on printed manuals.
+In regulated industries — medical devices, industrial equipment, electrical products — that difference is already a disqualifying factor in some procurement evaluations.

-For brands selling in multiple markets, language-adaptive digital manuals also eliminate a persistent distribution complexity: a single physical SKU can serve any market, with the QR code delivering the appropriate language and jurisdiction-specific warnings at the point of use.
+For brands selling in multiple markets, digital manuals also resolve a persistent distribution complexity: a single physical SKU can serve any market, with the QR code delivering the appropriate language and jurisdiction-specific warnings at the point of use, eliminating market-specific print runs entirely.

 Frequently Asked Questions